Sadkoi/DiversionRequestGenerator/README.md

 ## Future Development & Limitations
 - The script will be updated to be able to fill out multiple different versions of spreadsheet templates
 - Currently, the openpyxl library does not support the copying of shapes and other graphics

+## License

+This project is provided under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html), allowing you to freely use, modify, and distribute the code.
+However, please note that it comes with no warranty, and you should use it at your own risk.

+## Contributions

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, feel free to submit a pull request.

+## Contact

+For any questions or inquiries related to this project, you can reach me at [Moinak.Das@Stonybrook.com](mailto:Moinak.Das@Stonybrook.com).